Russian lawyer in Trump Tower meeting says Mueller hasn't called

 Goldstone's lawyer said Goldstone declined to comment.

-Irakly "Ike" Kaveladze, who works for the Agalarov family in the U.S., also attended, along with a translator, Anatoli Samochornov, who had done work for the State Department and had also translated for Veselnitskaya previously.
+Irakly "Ike" Kaveladze, who works for the Agalarov family in the U.S., also attended, along with a translator, Anatoli Samochornov, who had done work for the State Department and had translated previously for Veselnitskaya.

 Veselnitskaya said Agalarov told her to get in touch with Kaveladze about the meeting because he had connections with the Trump team.
-She said she did not learn until the last minute that Kaveladze would be coming to the meeting representing the Agalarov family.
+She said she did not learn until the last minute that Kaveladze would be coming to the meeting as a representative of the Agalarov family.
 She said she had previously provided legal representation to the Agalarovs, but had never met Kaveladze before.

 Intelligence experts have theorized that Veselnitskaya may have been a pawn in a scheme by Russian spy agencies to test the waters, seeking to determine how the Trump team would respond to an explicit offer of Russian help.
 But that is just a theory — no evidence has surfaced to buttress it.